ewwwin/minimum-viable-chat/README.md

 ## license

+the below offer has been taken by [7](https://0x0079.codeberg.page/), who now holds the copyright to this code. legally, this shit is her problem now.

-i will assign this code's copyright to the next person who donates ten dollars to my ko-fi. i am writing this document while bored in the las vegas airport on a five hour layover and all the food here is so fucking expensive oh my god dude i just wanted a slice of pizza.
+> i will assign this code's copyright to the next person who donates ten dollars
+> to my ko-fi. i am writing this document while bored in the las vegas airport
+> on a five hour layover and all the food here is so fucking expensive oh my god
+> dude i just wanted a slice of pizza.